 azuchan Posted March 7, 2017 Report Share Posted March 7, 2017 1 hour ago, Atatakai24 said: Thanks for your comments.
 On my second question, I wonder if any one of you has any idea?
 "Also I'm curious when some of the bros here seek for poz tops or btms, would they use protection?"
 Hard to say.
 Different couples/partners/people have different arrangements.
 It depends on their level of risk and comfort, and how they manage it.
 Quote Link to comment

 Passingthrough Posted March 7, 2017 Report Share Posted March 7, 2017 (edited) Hi everyone I am now lying on the hospital bed for multiple infections (thank god it's not something super life threatening) and the doctor swinged by during afternoon to tell me I should be hiv positive (some test results are not out yet and thus the lack of official results i guess).
 Guess they will officially let me know later today.
 I had a hunch i am postive two years ago and i ordered two oraquick test 1 year ago (which i lied to myself was false positive LOL).
 Never went to get tested except by myself cause i was trying to take time to brace myself for the official bad news (stupid cause you go get tested outside, less people would know, and your family would not know you got infections and you cant tell them the cause of infections).
 Anyway i think i read all the hiv articles on this forum (thank you v blowingwind!) and did some research online over the past 2 years.
 I decided to join as i hope i will be able to contribute by maybe answering some questions (alot of the posts are actually quite useful for me).
 Trying to stay optimistic for now!
-Edited March 7, 2017 by Passingthrough Haven't type finish. halfboyfriend, flyjumpkick and azuchan 3 Quote Link to comment
+Edited March 7, 2017 by Passingthrough Haven't type finish. azuchan, flyjumpkick and halfboyfriend 3 Quote Link to comment

 azuchan Posted March 9, 2017 Report Share Posted March 9, 2017 Lo On 3/8/2017 at 2:03 AM, Passingthrough said: Hi everyone I am now lying on the hospital bed for multiple infections (thank god it's not something super life threatening) and the doctor swinged by during afternoon to tell me I should be hiv positive (some test results are not out yet and thus the lack of official results i guess).
 Guess they will officially let me know later today.
 I had a hunch i am postive two years ago and i ordered two oraquick test 1 year ago (which i lied to myself was false positive LOL).
 Never went to get tested except by myself cause i was trying to take time to brace myself for the official bad news (stupid cause you go get tested outside, less people would know, and your family would not know you got infections and you cant tell them the cause of infections).
 Anyway i think i read all the hiv articles on this forum (thank you v blowingwind!) and did some research online over the past 2 years.
 I decided to join as i hope i will be able to contribute by maybe answering some questions (alot of the posts are actually quite useful for me).
 Trying to stay optimistic for now!
 How are you feeling?
 Hope you're recovering well.
 Quote Link to comment